btcsuite/btcwallet/rpc/documentation/api.md

 #### `StartConsensusRpc`

 The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the dcrd RPC client.
 This RPC client is used for wallet syncing and publishing transactions to the Decred network.

+Since API version 3.0.0, starting the consensus server no longer automatically synchronizes the wallet to the consensus server if it was previously loaded.

 **Request:** `StartConsensusRpcRequest`